jefferislab/BridgingRegistrations/README.md

 You can use these registrations directly with CMTK command line tools, but we also strongly recommend that you consider using the [nat.flybrains](https://github.com/jefferislab/nat.flybrains) R package to co-ordinate your bridging work.
-This isespecially useful if you are dealing with neurons or surface models rather than points and raw image data since the R packages will look after extracting 3D coordinates from these objects and putting them back again.
+This is especially useful if you are dealing with neurons or surface models rather than points and raw image data since the R packages will look after extracting 3D coordinates from these objects and putting them back again.
 The R functions you will be interested in are `xform_brain` from the `nat.templatebrains` package (on which `nat.flybrains` depends) and the generic `xform` function